On Monday, Vice’s Motherboard broke yet another story revealing the extent to which companies are monetizing their users.

-Using this data, the company can figure out what you’re interested in buying and how much you’re willing to pay — extremely valuable information for e-commerce or travel sites, which purchase this personal data from Edison.
+Using this data, the company can create “detailed behavior patterns” for its users, selling information about what its users bought and how much they paid for it — extremely valuable information for e-commerce or travel sites, which purchase this data from Edison.

 This tracks closely along the contours of previous scandals involving free email apps.
 In July, The New York Times reported on the email-monitoring practices of Superhuman, another pro-sumer app that has access to your personal inbox.
 The invasion of users’ privacy is integral to the products themselves, while also being something the companies would like to downplay.